 Volatility refers to the ups and downs of winning and losing, which directly affects your bankroll.

 An important part of the payout structure is for four-of-the-kinds (quads).
 The higher the quad payout, the more volatile the game.
 The more volatile the game, the larger your bankroll must be.

 The Big Payout – The Royal Flush

-A Royal Flush is the best hand you can get unless you’re playing Joker Poker in Atlantic City.
-There is a dramatic difference in the Royal Flush payout if you are not playing Max Bet.
+A Royal Flush is the best hand you can get unless you play Joker Poker in Atlantic City.
+However, there is a dramatic difference in the Royal Flush payout if you are not playing Max Bet.
 Play max bet of five credits to have a chance to get a Royal Flush, which jumps to 4000 credits with max bet.
 Without max bet, the payout is 250 credits per credit played.

 “On average, you will hit a royal flush once in every 40,000 hands.”
-The word “average” means a whole bunch of sets of 40,000 hands.
+But, of course, the word “average” means a whole bunch of sets of 40,000 hands.
 In other words, in any given set of 40,000 hands, you could hit more than one royal flush or, heaven forbid, possibly no royals.
-In fact, you have a 36.8% chance that you won’t get a royal in one cycle (40,000 hands), and a 13.5% chance after two cycles (80,000 hands).Henry Tamburin, Casino Player Magazine
+In fact, you have a 36.8% chance that you won’t get a royal in one cycle (40,000 hands) and a 13.5% chance after two cycles (80,000 hands).Henry Tamburin, Casino Player Magazine

 Play 1-4 credits if your bankroll dictates that, or drop in the denomination.
 For more info on playing the Royal Flush, click on Don’t Rush the Royal Flush.

 Multi-line Video Poker vs. Single Line Video Poker

 Normal video poker machines are called “single-line play” – one game at a time.
 However, more and more video poker machines enable you to play three, five, 10, 50, and even 100 games at a time.